MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 **HoloLens 2** is a groundbreaking, untethered holographic device, offering a hands-free and immersive mixed reality experience.
 It seamlessly overlays digital information onto the real world, rendering high-definition holograms that stay in place and respond naturally to interaction.

 You use the Unity game engine and Visual Studio to create your HoloLens 2 project.
-The Mixed Reality Toolkit (MRTK) provides essential components and features for developing mixed reality experiences, while the Microsoft Mixed Reality WebView plugin enables the integration of WebView2 functionality into your HoloLens 2 app.
+The Mixed Reality Toolkit (MRTK) provides essential components and features for developing mixed reality experiences.
+The Microsoft Mixed Reality WebView plugin for Unity enables the integration of WebView2 functionality into your HoloLens 2 app.

-The MRTK is a Microsoft-driven open source project that accelerates the development of mixed reality applications in Unity.
+The Mixed Reality Toolkit (MRTK) is a Microsoft-driven open source project that accelerates the development of mixed reality applications in Unity.
 This toolkit provides a collection of scripts, components, and prefabs designed to help you create performant and intuitive mixed reality experiences for HoloLens 2 devices.

 **Unity**, a versatile game engine, is a popular choice for creating 3D applications, including mixed reality experiences for HoloLens 2 devices, due to its extensive features and robust capabilities for AR/VR/MR.

 The **Mixed Reality Toolkit (MRTK)** is a Microsoft-driven open source project designed to accelerate the development of mixed reality applications in Unity.
 MRTK provides a collection of scripts, components, and prefabs specifically designed for building performant and intuitive mixed reality experiences on HoloLens 2 devices.

 In Unity, the **Microsoft Mixed Reality WebView** plugin can be installed via the **Mixed Reality Feature Tool**.
-The WebView plugin for Unity simplifies the integration of WebView2 functionality into your HoloLens 2 app by wrapping the WebView2 control and automatically handling rendering and directing input to the WebView2 control.
-The plugin also manages interop between Unity and WebView2, enabling communication between JavaScript and Unity via messages and events.
+The WebView plugin for Unity simplifies the integration of WebView2 functionality into your HoloLens 2 app by wrapping the WebView2 control and then automatically handling rendering, and directing input to the WebView2 control.
+This plugin also manages interop between Unity and WebView2, enabling communication between JavaScript and Unity via messages and events.

 By combining HoloLens 2, Unity, MRTK, and WebView2, you can create immersive mixed reality experiences that seamlessly integrate web content.